 - being over friendly with children

 - having favourites

 - taking photographs of children on their mobile phone, contrary to school policy

-- engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or - humiliating children.
+- engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or

+- humiliating children.

-If the Headteacher is in any doubt as to whether the information which has been shared about a member of staff as a low-level concern in fact meets the harm threshold, they should consult with their LADO.
-We would suggest calling the LADO to talk your concern through for support and assurance purposes in all cases.
+If the Headteacher is in any doubt as to whether the information which has been shared about a member of staff as a low-level concern in fact meets the harm threshold, they should consult with the LADO.